pkienzle/periodictable/doc/sphinx/guide/formula_grammar.rst

     >>> print formula("CaCO3")
     CaCO3

-* Formulas can contain multiple groups separated by ' ' or '+' or by using parentheses.
+* Formulas can contain multiple groups separated by space or plus or by using parentheses.
 Whole groups can have a repeat count.
 The following are equivalent definitions of hydrated calcium carbonate: